stanford-oval/genie-cloud/doc/thingpedia-tutorial-cat.md

 you can go to [My Almond](/me) and type in `get a cat picture` to try out your device.

 Note that at this point, the natural language support is very limited.
+You can only use the exact sentence you have put in `dataset.tt` (queries need a `get` in front as in `get a cat picture`).
 If you want to train the full model, click on the `Start training` button at the bottom of the details page of your device to start a new training job.
-The training will take up to 15 hours.
+The training will take up to 27 hours.